merchise/xotl.ql/docs/source/thoughts.rst

    select t
    where {R1 => \t} <- DB

-The query select all trees ``t`` that are point which are below an edge with label ``R1`` from the root of the DB.
+The query select all trees ``t`` which are below an edge with label ``R1`` from the root of the DB.
 If we fix that level 1 labels are actually types this query may be written in `xotl.ql` like this:

 .. code-block:: python

    (t for t in this if is_instance(t, R1))

-If don't make the assumption of level 1 labels being types, may the other option is to assume is an attribute name:
+If we don't make the assumption of level 1 labels being types, then the other option is to assume is an attribute name:

 .. code-block:: python